probnum2026/probnum2026.github.io/index.md

 ---

-#### Submissions Live!

-The [OpenReview site](https://openreview.net/group?id=ProbNum/2026/Conference) is now live for submissions with a deadline of 5th March 2025 (anywhere on Earth).
-Please carefully read the [submission instructions](/submissions) below before submitting.
+If you would like to review for ProbNum 2026, please fill in the [reviewer self-nomination form](https://docs.google.com/forms/d/e/1FAIpQLSdMBkGISvwb1tpTjHsYScsFGeDLwkjQRjugopxicghmoUMqbA/viewform?usp=publish-editor).

 #### Call for Papers
 - ProbNum 2026 calls for papers that will be published as **Proceedings of Machine Learning Research (PMLR)**.
 The submission deadline is **5th March 2026** (anywhere on Earth).
 - See [submission instructions](/submissions).
 - See the PMLR proceedings of ProbNum 2025 [here](https://proceedings.mlr.press/v271/).
 - We will also offer an opportunity to present work published elsewhere.

+#### Submissions Live!

+The [OpenReview site](https://openreview.net/group?id=ProbNum/2026/Conference) is now live for submissions with a deadline of 5th March 2025 (anywhere on Earth).
+Please carefully read the [submission instructions](/submissions) below before submitting.

 ---
 #### Is ProbNum 2026 for me?